MaximMigutin/MaximMigutin.github.io/pages/about.md

 * Among all the domains of Machine Learning reals I'm particularly interested in <font color="#CD6A65"><b>Recommender Systems</b></font>

-* I often participate in meet-ups as a guest, give talks myself, teach in universities and try to stay conected with Academia
+* I often participate in meet-ups as a guest, give talks myself, teach in universities and try to stay connected with Academia

 * I have lived abroad in 2 countries: France & Republic of Korea